 - Your group will need a co-ordinator to direct the activities of the group.
 This person may be a teacher, community member, parent or senior student.

-- Speak to the local council, Landcare group or other local environmental community group about how you can get involved in their projects, and connect with your local
+- Speak to the local council, Landcare group or other local environmental community group about how you can get involved in their projects.

 - If your group is a school group, you may find it useful to undertake a School Environmental Management Plan (SEMP).

 Connect with your local Landcare or environmental community group